pedroabreu0/pedroabreu0.github.io/index.md

 of the floating point unit using [Coq](https://coq.inria.fr/) and [Kami](http://plv.csail.mit.edu/kami/).

-I got my BS in Computer Science at the University of Brasilia, under [Prof. Rodrigo Bonifacio](https://rbonifacio.github.io/) in 2017.
+I am a BS in Computer Science at the University of Brasilia, under [Prof. Rodrigo Bonifacio](https://rbonifacio.github.io/) in 2017.

 ## Contact